 While scholars work on independent or small-group public work projects, they also work together as a larger Puksta community, supporting and mentoring one another, and taking leadership of the program itself in collaboration with CCESL staff.

 In addition, scholars are supported in integrating their academics, personal values, interests, skills and career preparation, with the development of their civic identity and social responsibility as a global citizens.
 This is accomplished using the community organizing model, and includes curricular and co-curricular personal and civic development training, personal and group critical reflection, and mentoring.

-The University of Denver Puksta Scholars Program works closely with the Puksta Scholars Programs at the University of Colorado Boulder (CU-Boulder) and Colorado State University (CSU) in Fort Collins.
-All three programs are generously funded by the Puksta Foundation.
+The University of Denver Puksta Scholars Program works closely with the Puksta Scholars Programs at Colorado State University, Metro State University of Denver, University of Colorado Boulder, and University of Colorado Denver.
+All five programs are generously funded by the Puksta Foundation.

 DU Puksta Scholars Program Core Concepts

 Working for change requires the building of meaningful public relationships—with those with whom we agree with and those with whom we disagree.
 Students learn to develop a public life and engage in one-to-ones, power mapping, relationship building, and mentoring on campus and in the community.